-\emph{Proof. }Let us begin with \eqref{regkinetic2}.
+there exist functions $\delta$ and $\hat{h}$ such that $\left(\delta,\gamma,\hat{h}\right)$ is a solution of \eqref{regkinetic2}, \eqref{regpotential2} and \eqref{pc}. \end{lemma} \begin{proof} Let us begin with \eqref{regkinetic2}.
 This is a first-order PDE, so we can use the \emph{Method of Characteristics} to find a solution around $\mathbf{0}$.
 But, in order for this to make sense, we need a suitable boundary condition on a non-characteristic submanifold $\Gamma$.
+Let $V$ be the projection of $U$ onto the first two coordinates.
 Observe that the characteristic vector field is $A=\left(a-b\gamma,b-c\gamma\right)$.
 Then, we may take the submanifold $\Gamma\subset\mathbb{R}^{2}$ to be the $x$-axis, i.e. to take